 From a macro-economic perspective, the position is far from clear-cut and binary.
 Certainly, the global economy is recovering from the trauma of 2020.
 The 2021 rate of ‘growth’ (more accurately ‘recovery’) is likely to be a record if global GDP expansion reaches the 6.5% consensus estimate, having declined by 3.6% last year.
 By the end of the first quarter, the US economy had already recovered all last year’s losses and surpassed its nominal value recorded in December 2019, even more remarkable for having been achieved with unemployment at over 5% rather than under 4% pre-Covid.
 During the last six months, the estimated date by which the UK economy should reattain pre-Covid levels has been brought forward by a year compared with the worst outlook being contemplated less than 12 months ago.

 The longer-term question is what happens beyond the recovery phase, looking out towards 2025.
 Will the western world revert to long-term trend growth, roughly 2%-2.5% for the US, 1.5%-2% for the UK and roughly the same for the EU?
 This was the pattern for the post-Global Financial Crisis economy, the exception being China which although posting much the greatest growth rates of all the major economies, was gradually slowing from more than 7% and struggling to maintain 6% (which sceptics believed was a Chinese Communist Party propaganda figure in any case), not helped by the frictional costs of Trump’s trade war.
-Or is the newfound western addiction to significant, even egregious government intervention through post-Covid recovery stimulus, infrastructure spending and the extensive programmes to decarbonise society likely to determine a different trajectory for long-term growth?
+Or is the newfound western addiction to a strong diet of Keynesian ideology and significant, even egregious government intervention through post-Covid recovery stimulus, infrastructure spending and the extensive programmes to decarbonise society likely to determine a different trajectory for long-term growth?
 This is where politics and the electoral cycle rather than merely economics become important factors.

 “Events, dear boy, events….”